End of Life Doula UK

 You are asked to have clear written agreements with your clients.

-- embrace and demonstrate our ethos of person centredness
+- embrace and demonstrate the End of Life Doula UK ethos of person centredness.

-- participate in our Community of Practice being willing to share know how, skills and mentor others
+- participate in the End of Life Doula Community of Practice, being willing to share knowledge and skills and mentor others.

 - be sensitive, mindful and professional in your communications and appearance.